alexking35h/acc/README.md

 ## Testing

-ACC has unit tests - which test components listed above individually, and functional test - which test the compiler end-to-end.
+ACC has unit tests - which test components listed above individually, and functional tests - which test the compiler end-to-end.
 Both run on-commit in GitHub.

 ### Unit Tests